RadyGo/nod/README.md

     * provide implementation helpers for tedious boilerplate code
   * use style objects in standard implementations which allow simple customizations such as colors and fonts
 * provide several examples showing how to use the library
+* do not depend on libraries except for Qt Widget / QML, both being switchable via the build system